AlvaroRodriguezGallardo/src-brokering/docs/OSCAR/README.md

   IdentityFile ~/.ssh/my_private_key
   ProxyJump front
 ```
 In this example, a host uses a public IP for making a proxy service with SSH, and the rest of nodes work internally (like master-slave paradigm I guess).
 In <PUBLIC_KEY> write the external server IP (OSCAR) and in <PRIVATE_KEY> an IP of my local network.
+Learning about it, I only have one node with a local IP (``ip a``), so I have two hosts with the same IP: front and wn1.

 3- Edit 'hosts' file, using the next scheme:
 ```